fukien/hashjoin-scm/reproducibility/README.md

 $ bash run_all.sh
 ```

-All experiment running logs will be stored in the "[./logs/](../logs/)" directory.
+All experiment running logs will be stored in "[./logs/](../logs/)" directory (our running logs are saved in "[./logs/](../logs/)" for your reference ).

 Note: "[run\_all.sh](./run_all.sh)" usually takes 27 hours to finish (Fig 10(b) experiments typically last 17 hours).

-p.s.
-You can find our running logs for your reference in the "[./logs/](../logs/)" directory.

 ### Plot all experiment figures corresponding to the paper
-Retrieve all the logs from the "[./logs/](../logs/)" directory to your local machine, especially if the experiments were conducted on a remote SCM-equipped server.
+Retrieve all the logs from "[./logs/](../logs/)" directory to your local machine, especially if the experiments were conducted on a remote SCM-equipped server.

 ```
 $ cd reproducibility/
 $ bash plot_all.sh
 ```
-All experiment figures will be generated and saved in the "[./figs/](../figs/)" directory.
+All experiment figures will be generated and saved in "[./figs/](../figs/)" directory.

-p.s.
-We have uploaded the figures we generated to the "[./figs/](../figs/)" directory for your reference.
+Note: We have uploaded the figures we generated to "[./figs/](../figs/)" directory for your reference.